 Initially the Navy planned to replace the P-3 Orion with the Multimission Maritime Aircraft in the 2015 timeframe, while performing service-life extensions to the P-3 fleet.
 As of 2000 the Navy was pursuing an analysis of alternatives for the Multimission Maritime Aircraft (MMA) to replace legacy P-3Cs and EP-3Es, while developing an appropriate Service Life Extension Program (SLEP) as a bridge to MMA.
 According to some reports, the Navy then decided in late 2000 to move the MMA deadline up to 2010, and perform a structural inspection to make repairs that would keep the aging P-3s around until then.
 The Navy would need to start engineering and manufacturing development around 2004 to make an IOC in the 2015 timeframe.

-Work on the Multimission Maritime Aircraft is moving forward.
 On 22 March 2000, the Defense Acquisition Board approved MMA for Milestone 0, the first major step in the life of an acquisition program and the green light to conduct a formal analysis of alternatives.
 All options will be considered for MMA, including a remanufactured P-3, a commercial derivative or a brand-new aircraft.
 PMA-290 has already begun to solicit proposals from industry.
 Efforts are also underway to define the right SLEP package, leveraging lessons learned in the Sustained Readiness Program, to maintain an adequate number of deployable aircraft and provide a bridge to MMA.
-In the interim, the Navy is committed to several critical modernization efforts to maintain P-3 viability.
+In the interim, the Navy was committed to several critical modernization efforts to maintain P-3 viability.

 The Naval Air Systems Command awarded the Boeing Company's Space and Communication Group, one of four concept exploration study contracts for the Multi-mission Maritime Aircraft program 10 June 2000.
 The contract is worth $493,000.
 The Boeing study will explore various options for developing a military version of the 737-700 airframe.
 This aircraft will fulfill the traditional P-3 and EP-3 missions while including the needed upgrades to meet the expanded requirements for the new MMA missions.
 Modifications will include the integration of specialized mission systems, sensors, weapons and stores deployment capability.
 The 737's the fuel economy at low altitude is claimed to be nearly the same as for the P-3, while the 737 has a larger payload capacity.
 The 737 would be able to reach its patrol area much faster because of the higher transit speed,